 For the monthly updates, Abt runs the data through a sequence of several dozen programs that perform an extensive series of quality checks, calculate the Five-Star ratings and other information displayed on Care Compare, and create a set of downloadable public use files.

 We continue to support CMS in developing new measures (including claims-based hospitalizations and ED visit measures and measures of nursing staff turnover), implementing changes in response to the COVID-19 pandemic, and working with other CMS contractors to implement the standardization to its Compare websites that were made in 2020.

-As of February 2021, we have updated the ratings monthly for more than 12 years.
+CMS has updated the ratings monthly for more than 12 years.
 During this time, there have been several major changes to the Nursing Home Compare website and the measures that it reports, including changes several major changes in 2019 and changes that were made in 2020 in response to COVID-19.

 The rating system and public reporting of nursing home data are intended to support consumers in selecting high quality nursing homes and to incentivize nursing homes to maintain a high quality of care.
 Studies have found that both providers and consumers have responded to the website and rating system.
 Ratings have increased steadily since the Five-Star Quality Rating System was introduced in 2008, suggesting that providers respond to the incentives introduced by public reporting.
 There is some evidence of a relationship between higher ratings and more admissions, suggesting that ratings influence consumer choice.